Topofajar/Travt_Recommendation-System/README.md

 ## Dataset
 The dataset used to build the recommendation system for Travt consists of detailed information on tourist attractions and culinary experiences in Indonesia, with a specific focus on the ex-Karesidenan Kedu area, including Magelang, Temanggung, Kebumen, Purworejo, and Wonosobo.
 The dataset includes the following components:

-1. **Location Data**: Contains detailed information about places, including:
+1. **Tourist and Resto Data**: Contains detailed information about places, including:
     - `place_id`: Unique identifier for the place
     - `name`: Name of the place
     - `site`: Website of the place